Dentures — Longmont, CO

 The way you take care of your denture will also depend on if it is fixed or removable and whether or not it is retained by dental implants.
 Some key tips for long-lasting dentures are listed in brief below.

-- Visit your dentist as recommended and do not hesitate to get in touch if you experience discomfort or slippage.
+It’s a good idea to visit your dentist as recommended for dental checkups and cleanings (every six months), and you should not hesitate to get in touch if you experience discomfort or slippage.
 A refitting may help.
+It might also be necessary to inquire about a replacement denture or if you are interested in making the switch to implant dentures.

 How Long Do Dentures Last?